 Rio Grande is a 1950 western film directed by John Ford, starring John Wayne and Maureen O'Hara.
-It is the third instalment of the "Cavalry Trilogy," which also includes Fort Apache (1948) and She Wore a Yellow Ribbon (1949).
+It is the third installment of the "Cavalry Trilogy," which also includes Fort Apache (1948) and She Wore a Yellow Ribbon (1949).

 Lieutenant Colonel Kirby Yorke (Wayne) commands troops on the frontier.
 The Indians regularly attack the US Cavalry and they cross the Mexican border to avoid a direct confrontation.
 One day, Kirby's son Jefferson Yorke arrives at the camp as a new recruit.
 Kirby has not seen him for 15 years.
 Short later, Jefferson's mother Kathleen (O'Hara) also arrives at the camp and she tries to persuade Kirby to let his son go away with her.

 - Annoying Arrows: In the final battle, Kirby Yorke is hit by an arrow in the chest.
 He survives his wound.